quil-lang/quilc/README.md

 using the binary `quilc` application directly, or alternatively by communicating with a server.

+Quil is the [quantum instruction language](https://arxiv.org/pdf/1608.03355.pdf) developed at [Rigetti Computing](https://rigetti.com).
+In Quil quantum algorithms are expressed using Quil's native gates and instructions.
+One can also use Quil's `DEFGATE` to define new non-native gates, and `DEFCIRCUIT` to build a named circuit that can be referenced elsewhere in Quil code (analogous to a function in most other programming languages).

 ## `CL-QUIL`

 `CL-QUIL` is the library that implements lexing, parsing, and